HullUni-bioinformatics/Li_et_al_2017/README.md

-##Introduction

- - Instructions on how to set up all dependencies for data processing/analyses
+##Instructions on how to set up all dependencies for data processing/analyses

 To facilitate full reproducibility of our analyses we provide Jupyter notebooks illustrating our workflow and all necessary supplementary data in this repository.